azizulhakim6817/javascript-project-vanilla.js-core.js/readme.md

 querySelectorAll → returns all matched elements as a NodeList.

 Example:
-const element = document.querySelector('.myClass'); // first match
+const element = document.querySelector('.myClass');
-const elements = document.querySelectorAll('.myClass'); // all matches
+const elements = document.querySelectorAll('.myClass');

-2. How to create and insert a new element into the DOM Use document.createElement() to create a new element.
+2. How do you create and insert a new element into the DOM?
+Use document.createElement() to create a new element.

 Insert it using appendChild() or insertBefore().